8 Life Mistakes You Can’t Afford To Make

 Confidence is overrated.
 I’ve witnessed that every rung of the corporate ladder and age group is filled with individuals who (when they get honest with themselves) wish they were more confident and less afraid.
 I’ve often wondered how much more civilized our society would be if we truly understood that everyone is dealing with fear on some level.
 The difference between those who truly thrive and those who merely survive is that the successful ones don’t use fear to make their decisions and they don’t wait to get confident.

 Remedy: Leap before you think you’re ready.
 Sign up for a project you may think is over your head.
 Make a call to someone who you think is outside of your league.
 The reality is you may not be entirely ready for your next move.
 Stop thinking you’ll ever be ready the first time out.
 Consciously decide to make your decisions from your inspiration rather than your fear.
 Then take small bite-size actions daily.
 Confidence arrives while doing, not while preparing!

 Mistake #6 – Not investing in your greatest asset—YOU.

 Remedy: I’ve learned that nothing has a higher ROI than honest self-reflection and self-awareness.
 Both increase personal growth.
 Continue and never stop working on making yourself more skilled, knowledgeable, and attractive—both inside and out.
-To do this, create your own university by listening to audios, reading books, and attending workshops, lectures and classes.
+To do this, create your own university by listening to the audio, reading books, and attending workshops, lectures, and classes.
 Read, study, grow, expand, travel, reflect, provide value, give more—become a better you.
 Additionally, get support, collaboration, and feedback from good mentors and strong coaches.
 Working with someone who can see what you’re not seeing and share what you’re not noticing can help you get where you’re going faster and with less pain than doing it alone.
 You’re worth it!

 Mistake #7 – Not understanding that you’re in the business of relationships.